The crossing. Sailing from Panama to Colombia.

-Sailing trip from Colombia to Colombia on the Gitana III.
+Sailing trip from Panama to Colombia on the Gitana III.

 My sunburnt arm pressed into the wooden deck.
 My head, propped up with a balled up, wet, pink elephant-print sarong I’d purchased in Thailand.
 My eyes were closed and I breathed in and out with the waves.
 It was uncomfortable to say the least, but I was just trying to block out the nausea.